Nexfinity/CakeyBot-Wiki-OLD/changelist-2020.md

 * Added the ability to use an image banner instead of custom text for join/leave announcements.
 More info can be found [here](tools-and-utilities/join-leave-ban-announcements.md#image-banner-announcements).
 * Added new `!covid <country>` command to keep up-to-date with the COVID-19 pandemic.
-* Cakey Bot will now inform you if the the bot is missing 'required permissions' via DM when first invited to a guild.
+* Cakey Bot will now inform you if the the bot is missing 'required permissions' via DM when first invited to a server.

 #### Removed